nmsoikat/start-backend/README.md

 if (!firebase.apps.length) {
   firebase.initializeApp(firebaseConfig);
 } else {
-  firebase.app(); // if already initialized, use that one }
+  firebase.app(); // if already initialized, use this one }